- HEALTH INFORMATION

 - CARE PROVIDERS

 Each member of the Patient Advisory Council is a preeclampsia survivor or a family member of a woman who suffered death or disability such that she is unable to represent herself as the result of preeclampsia.
-The Patient Advisory Council accepts applications for new members year-round via an online application, which is currently reviewed by the PAC on a biannual basis.
+The Patient Advisory Council is currently accepting applicants through July 1, 2015 via an online application, which will be reviewed by the PAC in the fall.
 Read the Press Release for more information.

 Meghan JS Canedy became acquainted with the Preeclampsia Foundation during her first pregnancy, in which she delivered her daughter late preterm after struggling for ten weeks with preeclampsia and continuing to experience it in the postpartum period.
 She went on to develop gestational hypertension and postpartum preeclampsia with the delivery of her son during her second pregnancy.
 She resides in New England with her daughter, son and Active-Duty military husband.
 She earns her stress relief with distance running, biking and swimming.
 Meghan received her MSN from Yale School of Nursing and works as a Pediatric Nurse Practitioner in a Level 2 Special Care Nursery and Family Birthing Center.
 She has served as a clinical adjunct instructor for Yale School of Nursing advanced practice nursing students, and also helps mothers and families achieve their breastfeeding goals as an IBCLC.
 She has served on the Patient Advisory Council since its creation in March 2014.